The Time John Astin Explained Christmas to Me

 Plus, he adds, the story’s appeal “is universal.
 Though it is nominally [a Christian story], it is really something that’s acceptable to virtually every religion.
 I don’t think it’s restricted at all in that way.”1

-These words about the universal spiritual appeal of A Christmas Carol may ring with extra resonance if you bear in mind that the man who spoke them is a Buddhist.
-In fact, he has long been one of the more prominent practicing Buddhists in American show business.
-I first learned of this myself all those years ago in Branson, ahead of the theater troupe’s arrival, when I heard that Scrooge would be played by John by-God Astin, and that he had requested vegetarian meals from the local caterers.
+These cogent observations on the universal spiritual appeal of A Christmas Carol ring with extra depth or resonance when you bear in mind that the man who spoke them is a Buddhist.
+In fact, John Astin has long been one of the more prominent practicing Buddhists in American show business.
+I first learned of this myself all those years ago in Branson, ahead of the theater troupe’s arrival, when I was told that he had requested vegetarian meals from the local caterers.
 Curious, I asked someone about the reason for this request, and I was told that he was a Buddhist.
-I pictured Gomez Addams in my mind’s eye and tried to square that image with my stereotypical conception of what Buddhists were like.
-This didn’t quite work.
-But nonetheless, it turned out the intel was correct: John Astin was indeed a Buddhist.2 He also turned out to be someone with an unusually deep understanding of one of the world’s great novels about human redemption in a culturally Christian context.
+I pictured Gomez Addams in my mind’s eye and tried to square that image with my stereotypical image of what Buddhists were like.
+It didn’t quite work.
+Nevertheless, the intel was correct: John Astin was a Buddhist.2 As it happened, he also turned out to be someone with an unusually deep understanding of one of the world’s great novels, written in a Christian context, about human redemption.

-I recall that after he said what he said, I voiced my agreement with him.
-I also added that it seemed to me the very depth of Scrooge’s descent toward a condition that some might consider irredeemable accounted for the dramatic nature and extent of his redemption when it finally occurred.
+Back to the encounter in Branson: I recall that after he said what he said to me, I voiced my agreement.
+I also added that it seemed to me the very depth of Scrooge’s descent toward a condition that some might consider irredeemable accounted for the dramatic nature of his redemption when it finally occurred.
 In other words, he only “snapped back” with such shocking force and exuberance because of the sheer depth of his fall.
-Mr. Astin nodded, appearing pleased with my words.
-Today, I can still vividly remember how strange, in an almost giddy way, it felt to be standing there in that particular environment, holding that particular conversation with that particular man.
+Mr. Astin nodded, appearing pleased.
+Today, I can still vividly remember how strange, in an almost giddy way, it felt to be standing there in that particular environment, having that particular conversation with that particular person.

 Warm regards,